 Use Class-Assignment to record time spent on assignments.
 If you work on multiple assignments on the same day, make sure you make different entries for each assignment.

 Use Class-Reading to record time reviewing assigned readings.
-Make separate entries for each reading and specify the name of that reading in your entry.
+Generlally make separate entries for each reading and specify the name of that reading in your entry.

 Use Clio-Entry to record time spent entering your time on Clio, using the calendar, or other Clio functions.

 Make sure you always associate a time entry to a Clio matter that contains your name.
 (If you associate a time entry to a matter such as All-Class, everyone in the course can see your time entry.)

 Our evaluation of your diligence, accuracy and skill in recording activity for classwork and fieldwork will be reflected in the portfolio component of your course grade and will also be a factor in your client representation grade.
 Under no circumstance should you falsify your time entries as to the date of the activity, the description of the activity, or the time expended.
 Falsification of time records (including “padded” reports of time expended) is viewed very seriously by bar disciplinary authorities (and of course by employers and clients).
 Likewise, submitting time records for this course that are false in any respect can be the basis for

 Thus, for example, if on an occasion you have not done one or more assigned readings for a class, do not report that you have done so.
 (An explanation for incomplete class preparation is welcome but not required.
 We were once law students ourselves -- easier to believe for Professor Roberts than for Professor Cunningham!)